AY2526S1-CS2103T-T14-2/tp/docs/UserGuide.md

 ### Clear all entries: `clear`

-Clears all entries from ClientHub.
+Removes all clients from ClientHub.

 **Format**: `clear`